djey47/MMM-IDF-LOCALTRANSPORT/README.md

 * It also uses [Paris Open Data for Velib](https://opendata.paris.fr/explore/dataset/stations-velib-disponibilites-en-temps-reel/) (use it to get the 5 digits stations you will need for the configuration)
 * API examples are provided into `api` subdirectory, as [POSTMAN collections](https://www.getpostman.com/).

+## Citymapper realtime API
+To use this API you need to request credentials, please create account [HERE](https://citymapper.3scale.net/).

+Once key has been given to you back, you've just to enter it in configuration file for `citymapperToken` value.

 ## Transilien realtime API
 To use this API you need to request credentials, please ask by sending email [HERE](mailto:innovation-transilien@sncf.fr?subject=Demande%20acc%C3%A8s%20API%20prochains%20d%C3%A9parts&body=nom,%20pr%C3%A9nom,organisation,utilisation).

 Once login/password have been given to you back, generate token value: open a browser window, press F12 and execute following code in console: `window.btoa(unescape(encodeURIComponent('LOGIN:PASSWORD')))`.
+Copy result to clipboard.

-Finally, transilienToken value to be entered in configuration file will be `Basic GENERATED_TOKEN_VALUE`.
+Finally, `transilienToken` value to be entered in configuration file will be `Basic <pasted value from keyboard>`.

 # Install